Tax cut: United States

-History

-Another way to analyze tax cuts is to have a look at their impact.
-Presidents often propose tax changes, but the Congress passes legislation that may or may not reflect those proposals.
+Tax policy varies from president to often propose tax changes, but Congress passes legislation that may or may not reflect those proposals.

-John Kennedy
+John F. Kennedy

-John Kennedy's plan was to lower the top rate from 91% to 65%, however, he was assassinated before implementing the change.
+John F. Kennedy's plan was to lower the top personal income tax rate from 91% to 65%, however, he was assassinated before implementing the change.

-Lyndon Johnson
+Lyndon B. Johnson

-Lyndon Johnson supported Kennedy's ideas and lowered the top income tax rate from 91% to 70%.
+Lyndon B. Johnson supported Kennedy's ideas and lowered the top personal income tax rate from 91% to 70%.
 He reduced the corporate tax rate from 52% to 48%.

-Federal tax revenue increased from 94 billion dollars in 1961 to 153 billion in 1968.
+Federal tax revenue increased from $94 billion in 1961 to $153 billion in 1968.

 Ronald Reagan

-In 1982 Ronald Reagan cut the top income tax rate from 70% to 50%.
-GDP increased 4.6% in 1983, 7.2% in 1984 and 4.2% in 1985.
+Ronald Reagan's policies included tax reforms.
+His administration implemented two significant tax acts.
+First, the Economic Recovery Tax Act of 1981 (ERTA) was implemented to stimulate economic growth, incentivize investment, and reduce the tax burden on individuals and businesses.
+Key provisions included lowering the highest personal income tax rate from 70% to 50%, and lowering the capital gains tax rate from 28% to 20%.
+The ERTA decreased federal revenue initially.
+Following the ERTA was the Tax Reform Act of 1986 (TRA).
+The TRA built upon the ERTA, further reshaping the tax code with tax cuts.
+The highest personal income tax rate was reduced to 38.5% initially and eventually to 28%.
+The corporate tax rate also decreased, benefiting businesses.
 In 1988, Reagan cut the corporate tax rate from 48% to 34%.
+The TRA simplified the tax structure by reducing the number of brackets.
+While the TRA aimed for efficiency and fairness, it did not fully offset the revenue losses from previous tax cuts.

+The 1980s witnessed economic expansion, often referred to as the "Reagan boom".
+In 1983, 1984, and 1985, the GDP grew by 4.6, 7.2, and 4.2% respectively.

+While the tax cuts contributed to this growth, other factors, such as Federal Reserve actions, increased federal spending, and business investment, also played roles.
+The tax cuts worsened budget deficits in the short term, but the economic expansion eventually lead to lower deficits.
+After peaking in 1986, the federal deficit gradually declined by 1989.

 George W. Bush

-President Bush's tax cuts were implemented to stop the 2001 recession.
-They reduced the top income tax rate from 39.6% to 35%, reducing the long-term capital gains tax rate from 20% to 15% and the top dividend tax rate from 38.6% to 15%.
+George W. Bush's tax cuts were implemented to stop the 2001 recession.
+They reduced the top personal income tax rate from 39.6% to 35%, the long-term capital gains tax rate from 20% to 15%, and the top dividend tax rate from 38.6% to 15%.

-These tax cuts may have boosted the economy, however, they may have stemmed from other causes.

-The American economy grew at a rate of 1.7%, 2.9%, 3.8% and 3.5% in the years 2002, 2003, 2004 and 2005, respectively.

-In 2001, the Federal Reserve lowered the benchmark fed funds rate from 6% to 1.75%.

-Apart from boosting the economy, these tax cuts increased the U.S. debt by $1.35 trillion over a 10-year period and benefited high-income individuals.
+Although these tax cuts boosted the economy, these tax cuts increased the U.S. debt by $1.35 trillion over a 10-year period.
+These tax cuts primarily targeted high-income individuals.